junxit/us-congress-bills-109/metadata.md

 - 2006-07-20 — Introduced in House
 - 2006-07-20 — Introduced in House
 - 2006-07-20 — Referred to the House Committee on Government Reform.
+- 2006-09-21 — Committee Consideration and Mark-up Session Held.
+- 2006-09-21 — Ordered to be Reported by Unanimous Consent.
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H6986-6987)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5857.
+- 2006-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-25 — Mr. Davis, Tom moved to suspend the rules and pass the bill.
+- 2006-09-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6986-6987)
+- 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6986-6987)